gzuuus/mcp-chat/README.md

 A simple AI LLM chat TUI (Text User Interface) built with Deno and TypeScript.
-This application provides a conversational interface to interact with Large Language Models using the OpenAI API.
+This application provides a conversational interface to interact with Large Language Models using the OpenAI API, with support for Model Context Protocol (MCP) servers.

 ## Features

 - 🤖 **Conversational AI**: Interactive chat with OpenAI's language models
 - 📚 **Conversation Memory**: Maintains conversation history for context
 - 🔄 **Streaming Responses**: Real-time streaming of AI responses
-- 🛠️ **Tool Calling**: AI can use tools to perform calculations, get weather, time, etc.
 - 🔌 **MCP Integration**: Connect to Model Context Protocol servers for extended functionality
+- 📝 **Interactive Elicitation**: Tools can request additional information from users dynamically
-- 🎨 **Text User Interface**: Clean, simple terminal-based interface
+- 🎨 **Clean TUI**: Simple, focused terminal-based interface
 - ⚙️ **Configurable**: Support for different models and API endpoints
 - 🛠️ **Built-in Commands**: Helpful commands for managing conversations